-&lt;sup>1 Our vacation leave and statutory holidays are similar to those provided to employees in the public service.
-2003 reflects one less statutory holiday (Easter) for the period.
+1 Our vacation leave and statutory holidays are similar to those provided to employees in the public service.
+2006 reflects one less statutory holiday (Easter) for the period.
+2008 reflects two more statutory holidays (Easter and Family Day) for the period.

-&lt;sup>2 2004 was not a representative year for the Office.
+2 2004 was not a representative year for the Office.
 The "flu bug" and staff needing to care for gravely ill parents significantly affected our Office.